EricZimmerman/Registry/README.md

 6. Ability to compare results with other registry parsers using a common format.
 So far [Willi Ballenthin](https://github.com/williballenthin "Willi Ballenthin") and [Erik Miyake](http://blog.erikmiyake.us/ "Erik Miyake") have implemented this to varying degrees

 ## General usage  ##
-The main Registry class has an LoggingConfiguration propery, NlogConfig.
+The main Registry class has a LoggingConfiguration propery, NlogConfig.
 This should be set to a valid NLog config after instantiating a Registry object in order for the class to actually log something.
 This let you use any of the targets Nlog supports vs anything I could come up with plus the code is a lot cleaner.

 If you look at ExampleApp source you can see an example of how to implement both a ColoredConsole and File target.